Dangers of Buying Health Products Online

 “Scientific evidence” claims

 Many online pharmacies and websites feature information promoting the safety and effectiveness of their products.
-To build their credibility, some may claim that their products were developed based on “scientific studies” and “evidence”.
+Some may claim that their products were developed based on “scientific studies” and “evidence”.
 Others may even make reference to medical journals that published research articles on the products.
 Such details are usually not verifiable, and may not be accurate or authentic.
-Chances are good that the scientific studies were never even conducted in the first place, and that the journals that supposedly carried the findings are bogus.
+Chances are the scientific studies were never even conducted, and the journals that supposedly carried the findings are bogus.

-Online dealers who claim that their products are “100% effective” or “100% safe” are unfortunately not painting an accurate picture of things because no product can be guaranteed to be free of risk.
+Online dealers who claim that their products are “100% effective” or “100% safe” are unfortunately not painting an accurate picture because no product can be risk-free.

 Similarly, “natural” or “herbal” health supplements sold online have been found laced with potent medicinal ingredients.